aws-samples/amazon-omics-tutorials/utils/scripts/README.md

-# Utility scripts for Amazon Omics
+# Utility scripts for AWS HealthOmics

-These are scripts that support using Amazon Omics
+These are scripts that support using AWS HealthOmics

 ## [inspect_nf](./inspect_nf.py)

-Python script that inspects a Nextflow workflow definition and generates resources to help migrate it to run on Amazon Omics.
+Python script that inspects a Nextflow workflow definition and generates resources to help migrate it to run on AWS HealthOmics.

 Specifically designed to handle NF-Core based workflows, but in theory could handle any Nextflow workflow definition.